IQ404/8599-ray-tracer/README.md

 ### April 30th 2023

-- A first attempt to multi-thread the renderer:
+- The first attempt to multi-threading:

 ```cpp
 /*****************************************************************//**